Contact Us

 Not All Listed Antifreeze is the Same

-AHJs should be willing to work with other AHJs and with ISM contractors to find the best solution for each case.
+AHJs should be willing to work with other AHJs and with ITM contractors to find the best solution for each case.
 And Lubrizol is also here to help – the freezemaster™ antifreeze team can consult as needed and can answer all AHJ questions.

 Get the inspection reference sheet